 The Constitution of India is the grand norm of the country.
 It lays down the framework defining fundamental political principles, establishes the structure, procedures, powers, and duties of government institutions and sets out fundamental rights, directive principles and the duties of citizens.
 Dr. B. R. Ambedkar is regarded as its chief architect.
 We, at B&B, have a team of best Constitutional & Writ Lawyers in Chandigarh who are constantly working hard to safeguard the interests of their clients.

-B&B Associates is known for its impeccable legal services and seasoned lawyers in high court of Chandigarh.
-The list of senior advocates in Chandigarh high court with us are having the experience above 35 years in the field.
+B&B Associates is known for its impeccable legal services and seasoned lawyers in the high court of Chandigarh.
+The advocates in Chandigarh high court with us is having the experience of 35+ years in the field.
 Therefore entrusted by plenty of national and international clientele for best writ petition lawyers in Chandigarh to resolve your constitutional matters efficiently.

 Under the scheme of the Constitution of India, Parliament/ State legislation is empowered to make laws, Executive implements the laws and Constitutional courts interpret the provisions of Constitution.
 Parliament can amend the Constitution but the basic structure of the Constitution cannot be amended under Article 368.

 The right advice and effective recourse is the key to success in a constitutional matter.
 Therefore it is advisable to pick the seasoned and best constitutional and writ advocates in Chandigarh to ensure smooth legal proceedings.

-Consult our top constitutional lawyers and best constitutional law advocates now by entering the required details over here:
+Head towards consulting our thoroughly experienced and best constitutional law advocates in Chandigarh by entering the required details over here:

 It deals with the union and its territory, citizenship, fundamental rights and duties, directive principles of state policy, the Union, the States, union territories, the High Courts in the states, subordinate courts, the panchayats, the municipalities, cooperative societies, the scheduled and tribal areas, relations between the union and the states, finance, property, contracts and suits, trade, commerce and intercourse within the territory of India, services under the union and the states, tribunals, elections, special provisions relating to certain classes, official language, regional language and Emergency provisions.